kerry/prateekgrover.com/resume/index.md

 ## Currently

-I'm a Mobile (iOS) application and backend developer  at [Routofy](https://www.routofy.com/), based at their office in New Delhi, India.
-Here I wrote an iOS application from scratch using the already written REST APIs.
-Currently, I am working on Routofy's backend that is written in Java.
+I'm a iOS developer at [UpGrad](https://www.upgrad.com/), based at their office in Mumbai, India.
+Here I am writing their iOS application from scratch using the already written REST APIs.

 ## Employment

+### UpGrad

+`2016-Present`
+__iOS Developer__

+Writing the iOS application for UpGrad in Swift.

+Using advanced networking and object mapping libraries.

+Following a protocol based VIPER architecture.

+Making views as per the specifications provided by the design team.

 ### Routofy